parroit/immutato/DESIGN.md

 * Insert a new transaction with property values in transactionTable
 * Build a new instance of propertyIndexes containing new indexes for updated properties
-  - This is done by create a new propertyIndexes that has current one as prototype, or by shallow copying the current propertyIndexes on a given threeshold.
+  - This is done by create a new propertyIndexes that has current one as prototype, or by shallow copying the current propertyIndexes on a given threshold.

 * Build a new instance using the function prototype defined by 'create' method.
   - Each functor is already a property of this prototype.
   - The new instance already close around the transaction table, which is defined by 'create' method
-  - The new propertyIndexes is setted as a property of the new instance
+  - The new propertyIndexes is set as a property of the new instance

 * new instance is frozen
 * new instance is returned to caller